Cyber-cicco/jerminal/README.md

 ## What is Jerminal ?

-It's Jenkins in the form of a go library with whom you can do everything jenkins does by just writing go code, compiling it and running.
-It's super fast, and allows you to do administration of your CI/CD without exposing an endpoint of your server with privileged access to a lot of critical resources, by just letting you write your pipeline locally and deploy it through SSH.
+Jerminal is a pipeline framework that allow you to describe a pipeline of events you want to execute with helper functions.
+It also provides a set of detailed event logs, and a system of agents and schedules with fine grained customization.

+But more than this, it also provides a set of out of the box functionnalities, like a unix socket server, an integration with github hooks, and a production of reports in JSON files, and soon to be MongoDB and SQLITE.

+You can use it for all sorts of things:
+ * CI/CD
+ * Deterministic simulation testing
+ * Load balancing

 ## Why Jerminal ?

-After an intense 2 days of using Jenkins and wanting to `rm -rf / --no-preserve-root` IRL, I came to the conclusion that a web interface was probably not the best way to do what Jenkins is doing.
+After an intense 2 days of using Jenkins and wanting to `rm -rf / --no-preserve-root` myself IRL, I came to the conclusion that a web interface was probably not the best way to do what Jenkins is doing.